PerfectBee Logo

 Bees are a powerful force of nature.
-The minute contribution of a single bee visiting a single flower and her subsequent trips, likely to flowers of the same species, don't change our world in any noticeable way.
+The minute contributions of a single bee visiting a single flower and her subsequent trips, likely to flowers of the same species, don’t change our world noticeably.
 But extrapolate to all the bees in a beehive and that singular moment is multiplied tens of thousands of times.

-Extend that still further to many colonies - natural or in the form of our beehives - and consider all the regions thus pollinated.
-At this point the principle of "mutualism" rings loud and clear, through the miracle of pollination and the beautiful dance between bee and flower.
+Extend that to many colonies – natural or in the form of our beehives – and consider all the regions thus pollinated.
+At this point, the principle of “mutualism” rings loud and clear through the miracle of pollination and the beautiful dance between bee and flower.

 Our food chain depends very heavily on the role of the bee as it pollinates.